Q&A: Cancer in Wales

 The latest figures show there there are no significant differences in five year survival rates between Wales and England for any cancer.

-But one of Wales's leading cancer specialists has reiterated his view that there is a long way to go before we match the best in Europe.
+But one of Wales' leading cancer specialists has reiterated his view that there is a long way to go before we match the best in Europe.

-He has suggested that 300 more patients might survive cancer each year in Wales if services here performed only as well as the European average and 600 lives saved if Wales ranked with the best.
+He has suggested 300 more patients might survive cancer each year in Wales if services here performed only as well as the European average and 600 lives saved if Wales ranked with the best.

-Several studies have shown that overall cancer survival in Wales is poor compared to other UK nations and other developed nations.
+The Wales Cancer Network says several studies have shown overall cancer survival in Wales is "very poor" compared to other UK nations and other developed nations.

 This shows how more people each year have been surviving cancer in Wales - even in some of the types of the disease where the nation is lagging behind other European countries.